Find 11 of the best experience days in Gloucestershire in this handy hot list.

-The fun-filled day offers the unique opportunity to go behind-the-scenes at the wildlife attraction, working with the keepers on a one-to-one basis and getting up close and personal to animals such as lemurs, penguins, rhinos and reptiles.
+The fun-filled day offers the unique opportunity to go behind-the-scenes at the wildlife attraction, working with the keepers on a one-to-one basis and getting up-close and personal to animals such as lemurs, giraffes, penguins and reptiles.

 Pop on your chef’s hat and head to Harts Barn Cookery School for a hands-on cooking experience in the Forest of Dean.
 Whether you’re passionate about baking, want to perfect the art of pasta making, or are hoping to master a new cuisine, there are plenty of classes to choose from.

-Offering an experience for all abilities, cooking categories span artisan cookery; baking; bread making; children’s classes; dietary classes; fish, game and meat classes; raw food; seasonal classes; skills; vegetarian cookery; and world food.
+Offering an experience for all abilities, cooking categories include artisan cookery; baking; bread making; children’s classes; dietary classes; fish, game and meat classes; seasonal classes; vegetarian and vegan cookery; and world food.

-Ian Coley Shooting School, one of the UK’s top 10, promises an enjoyable experience for beginners and advanced shooters alike, who can enjoy clay pigeon shooting and air rifle sessions.
+Ian Coley Shooting School, one of the UK’s top 10 of its kind, promises an enjoyable experience for beginners and advanced shooters alike, who can enjoy clay pigeon shooting and air rifle sessions.

-Take your experience to new heights at Go Ape in the Forest of Dean, a hugely popular high ropes course nestled among ancient woodlands, and making for an exciting adventure for all ages.
+Take your experience to new heights at Go Ape in the Forest of Dean, a hugely popular high ropes course nestled amongst ancient woodlands.

-Visitors can get active tackling rope ladders, leaping off Tarzan swings, and zooming down zip wires during their Tree Top Adventure, while little ones can enjoy the Tree Top Junior.
+Visitors can get active tackling rope ladders, leaping off Tarzan swings, and zooming down zip wires, during their Tree Top Adventure; while little ones can enjoy the Tree Top Junior course at Beechenhurst.
 Meanwhile, the Forest Segway allows visitors to hop on board and explore the historic woodlands via unique transport.

 An impressive climbing centre in Gloucester, The Warehouse boasts a variety of climbing walls, a bouldering floor and indoor caves just waiting to be explored, promising an adrenaline-fuelled experience for all ages.

-Whether you love a particular breed, or want to find out more about the wonderful and interesting animals, the experiences include highlights such as handling sessions and flying the birds.
+Whether you love a particular breed, or want to find out more about these wonderful and interesting animals, the experiences include highlights such as handling sessions and flying the birds.